SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 }
 ```

-The code in paratheses - e.g. `(isHappy)` - is the condition.
+The code in parentheses - e.g. `(isHappy)` - is the condition.
 The condition can be _any_ expression.
 The following are all valid conditions:

 ```js
 // boolean value